Skip to main content

 StatusDescription

-PendingPreparing to create the instance.
+PendingPreparing to configure the instance.
+Initial state

 Availability and roles

-Single1Creates only a Primary instance.
+Single1Creates only a Primary instance

-High Availability (HA)Up to 6Creates 1 Primary and 1–5 Standby instances.
+High Availability (HA)Up to 6Creates 1 Primary and 1-5 Standby instances

 Availability status

-Image PostgreSQL instance availability
+Image PostgreSQL instance availability status

 Backup

-Backups are managed at the instance group level.
+Backups are managed by PostgreSQL instance group.

 Backup lifecycle and status values